Poshi/dezc-project/README.md

 Unfortunately, 2024 data is still missing.

-The problem we want to solve is being able to see where this kind of crimes are happening, which are the trends on criminality and which is the profile of the victims and the agressors.
+The problem we want to solve is being able to see where this kind of crimes are happening, which are the most common specific crime types, which are the trends on criminality and which is the age profile of the victims and the agressors.

 ## Scoring